mpaperno/TJoy/README.md

     `Click`, `Down`, or `Up`.
 The D-Pad/hat returns to the center position when all other directions are released.
     * Like joystick buttons, for a "natural" button feel use this action in the `On Hold` button setup with the `Down` action.
       The POV will return to center when you release the TP button.
-    * For vJoy, if your device is configured with a "Continous" type POV, this action will still work to control the 4 available directions.
+    * For vJoy, if your device is configured with a "Continuous" type POV, this action will still work to control the 4 available directions.
-  * A Slider can can be set up to control either the North/South buttons (`Y` axis), the East/West buttons (`X` axis), or go all the way around the 4/8 directions, starting with either North/South and then going East/West (`YX` axis) or vice versa, East/West first and then North/South (`XY` axis).
+  * A Slider can be set up to control either the North/South buttons (`Y` axis), the East/West buttons (`X` axis), or go all the way around the 4/8 directions, starting with either North/South and then going East/West (`YX` axis) or vice versa, East/West first and then North/South (`XY` axis).
 The POV center position is always in the middle of the slider.
     * For example a vertical slider set up for the `Y` axis would press the `North` button when pushed up from center and would press the